 For further details, please visit their official website at [ICEERS](https://www.iceers.org).

-The International Center for Ethnobotanical Education, Research, and Service (ICEERS) is a non-profit organization headquartered in Barcelona (Spain) and the Netherlands, dedicated to research into psychoactive plants and society since 2009.
+The International Center for Ethnobotanical Education, Research, and Service (ICEERS) is a non-profit organization based in Barcelona, Spain, founded in 2009.

 | Founded | 2009 |